Terms of use of the Orphadata website and General Data Protection Regulation (GDPR)

 Personal rights

-In accordance with the French “Informatique et Libertés” law and the GDPR, you have, at any time, the right to access, rectify and contest your personal data collected by Orphanet.
+In accordance with the French “Informatique et Libertés” law and the GDPR, you have, at any time, the right to access, rectify and contest your personal data collected by INSERM, US14 – Orphanet.
 You also have a right to request the portability or destruction of your data, the deletion of your account and the limits to data processing.
-You may exercise these rights at any time by contacting the Data Protection Officer (DPO) of Orphanet (gdpr.orphanet@inserm.fr) or by post to Data protection, Orphanet-INSERM US14, Plateforme Maladies Rares, 96 rue Didot, 75014 Paris) by providing a copy of proof of identity bearing your signature.
+You may exercise these rights at any time by contacting the Data Protection Officer (DPO) of Orphanet (gdpr.orphanet@inserm.fr) or by post to Data protection, INSERM, US14 – Orphanet, Plateforme Maladies Rares, 96 rue Didot, 75014 Paris) by providing a copy of proof of identity bearing your signature.

-If, 31 days after contacting us, you believe that your rights in the field of Information Technology and Liberties are not respected, you are entitled to file a claim with the CNIL online.
+If, 31 days after contacting us, you have not received a response from INSERM, US14 – Orphanet, please contact us again.
+If you believe that your rights in the field of Information Technology and Liberties are not respected, you are entitled to file a claim with the CNIL online.

 Site use

-Access to the site can be interrupted at any moment, without forewarning, especially in the case of force majeure, maintenance, or if INSERM US14 decides to suspend or stop the publication of this service.
+Access to the site can be interrupted at any moment, without forewarning, especially in the case of force majeure, maintenance, or if INSERM, US14 – Orphanet decides to suspend or stop the publication of this service.
 The provision of this service is therefore limited to a best effort undertaking.

 Intellectual Property

-The INSERM holds all intellectual property rights concerning the structure of the database, the format of the website, the logo and copyright, as well as the data and information on the site (content, texts, classifications, nomenclatures, and press statements).
+The INSERM holds all intellectual property rights concerning the structure of the Orphanet database/ knowledgebase, the format of the www.orpha.net and www.orphadata.com websites, the Orphanet and Orphadata tradenames, logos and copyright, as well as the data and information on the site (including content, texts, classifications, nomenclatures, etc.).
+You may not use the Orphanet and Orphadata logos without explicit, prior permission.

-No element or part of the site (including, but not limited to, the database and the information contained within) can be copied, translated, reproduced, exploited, published, electronically stocked or redistributed for commercial use without prior written consent.
+No element or part of the Orphadata website (including, but not limited to, the database and the information contained within) can be copied, translated, reproduced, exploited, published, electronically stocked or redistributed without prior written consent from INSERM, US14 – Orphanet (contact us).
+Different conditions apply to the Orphadata Science datasets to which the CC BY 4.0 licence is applied (see below for detail).

-We have chosen to apply the Commons Attribution 4.0 International (CC BY 4.0) to all copyrightable parts of our databases.
-This means that you are free to copy, distribute, display and make commercial use of these databases in all legislations, provided you give us credit.
+Users may download the data made available on www.orphadata.com in the Orphadata Science section and use them as they wish (including use in other information systems) according to the Commons Attribution 4.0 International (CC BY 4.0) licence.
+This means that you are free to copy, distribute, display and make commercial use of this data in all legislations, provided you give us cite the provenance (citation guidelines below).

 Please consult the terms of the licence for more information.